buildkite/docs/pages/pipelines/command_step.md

 - No timeout attribute is set on the step.
 - No default timeout is set in the pipeline settings.
-- When the timeout set is greater than the maximum timeout
+- When the timeout set is greater than the maximum timeout.

 Maximums are always enforced, when supplied — the smallest value will be used.